JosefNemec/Playnite/doc/tutorials/themes/manualEditing.md

 Basics
 ---------------------

-This method is generally not recommended and using [Blend](usingDesigner.md) is recommended method.
-However for smaller changes this is usable method.
+This method is generally not recommended and we recommend using [Blend](usingDesigner.md) instead.
+However for smaller changes this is a usable method.

 Creating theme
 ---------------------